AFC Wimbledon: Football League (2011–present)

 AFC Wimbledon saw a disastrous start to the 2018–19 season, losing twelve of their first seventeen league games.
 Manager Neal Ardley departed the club by mutual agreement on 12 November 2018 after a tenure of 6 years, 1 month, 2 days, making him the longest serving manager to date.
 One bright spot in their season was the club's first ever appearance in the FA Cup 5th Round after beating West Ham United 4–2 in the 2018–19 FA Cup.
 On 4 December 2018, Glyn Hodges joined Wally Downes as AFC Wimbledon's assistant manager.
 After being rooted to the bottom of the table for most of 2019, they lost only 1 of their last 12 league games to lift them out of the relegation zone, ultimately staying up on goal difference on the last day of the season after a 0–0 draw with already relegated Bradford City.
 On 25 September 2019, Glyn Hodges took over the management of the first team on a temporary basis following the suspension of Wally Downes after being charged by the FA for betting misconduct.

+Plough Lane

+In November 2020, the club moved to Plough Lane, a new stadium, only 250 yards away from the original Plough Lane, Wimbledon's home until 1991.
+The club played its first match at the new stadium on the evening of 3 November 2020; a 2–2 draw against Doncaster Rovers.
 The club's youth coach, Mark Robinson, replaced Hodges on 30 January 2021, after a run of poor results; Robinson turned the season around and the club avoided relegation on the second-last matchday.
+At the end of the 2021–22 season, Wimbledon were unable to avoid relegation from League One, finishing in 23rd position.
+Following relegation, Johnnie Jackson was appointed as the new manager.
+They earned promotion back to League One at the end of the 2024–25 season, defeating Walsall 1–0 in the play-off final.